sarthakjain1620/Sportsperson-Image-Classification/README.md

 # Sportsperson-Image-Classification
 ![classification_image](https://user-images.githubusercontent.com/83235872/154677412-4d3fe23c-6391-474d-9cd6-a9979d58396a.jpg)
 This is a classification project in machine learning.
-We classify sportsperson from different areas.
+We classify sportsperson from different sports.
 The 5 sporstperson which are used here are-

 1.Maria Sharapova